 FHA appraisal guidelines

-While there’s not a lot a prospective buyer can do to get ready for an FHA appraisal, sellers going through this process can certainly do their homework to help ensure their property meets HUD criteria.
+During an FHA appraisal, the appraiser will examine both the local market and the property itself.
+While there’s not much a prospective buyer can do to get ready for an FHA appraisal, homeowners putting their house on the market can certainly do their homework to help ensure their property meets FHA inspection requirements.

 “As a property seller, the best way to prepare for an FHA appraisal is to visit HUD’s website and review the minimum property standards in order to make sure your home will pass that inspection,” says Linsell.

 One of the first things that the appraiser will do is research the local residential real estate scene.
 One of the best ways to get information about the value of a home is to see what comparable properties have sold for recently.

 Appraisers must cite some specific pieces of market research, including: